DataDog/dd-trace-rb/docs/GettingStarted.md

   c.use :grape, options
 end

-# then define your application
+# Then define your application
 class RackTestingAPI < Grape::API
   desc 'main endpoint'
   get :success do